 We have collected the examples below from a variety of academic disciplines.
 The objectives presented were collected from the Websites of institutions throughout the U.S. and from ASU departments.
 In some cases, the examples have been revised to make them consistent with the guidelines presented on this page.
 The presence of an objective on this site should not be interpreted as an endorsement by the University Office of Evaluation and Educational Effectiveness of a particular objective as ideal or even suitable for the associated discipline at ASU.
 Objectives are provided to illustrate the points made in the guidelines on this page and to provide faculty with ideas as they develop their own objectives.

-Students graduating from the BS program will demonstrate the practical application of the methods of anthropological data collection and analysis.
+Students in the BS program will demonstrate the practical application of the methods of anthropological data collection and analysis.

-Students graduating from the BS program will apply anthropological theory to the analysis of a linguistic, cultural, or archeological phenomenon.
+Students in the BS program will apply anthropological theory to the analysis of a linguistic, cultural, or archeological phenomenon.

-Students graduating from the BS program will be prepared to enter graduate programs in the field.
+Students in the BS program will be prepared to enter graduate programs in the field.

-Students graduating from the BA program will analyze and interpret works of art.
+Students in the BA program will analyze and interpret works of art.

-Students graduating from the BA will compare levels of technical quality demonstrated in multiple works from the visual arts.
+Students in the BA will compare levels of technical quality demonstrated in multiple works from the visual arts.

-Students graduating from the MS program will demonstrate general competency in organic (or inorganic/analytical/physical) chemistry.
+Students in the MS program will demonstrate general competency in organic (or inorganic/analytical/physical) chemistry.

-Students graduating from the MS program will demonstrate competence in the collection, interpretation, and communication of chemical research.
+Students in the MS program will demonstrate competence in the collection, interpretation, and communication of chemical research.

-Students graduating from the MFA program will create and produce original choreographic work.
+Students in the MFA program will create and produce original choreographic work.

-Students graduating from the (language) program will demonstrate oral fluency.
+Students in the (language) program will demonstrate oral fluency.

-Students graduating from the (language) program will demonstrate written fluency.
+Students in the (language) program will demonstrate written fluency.

-Students graduating from the (language) program will be able to translate five passages of (language), from various authors.
+Students in the (language) program will be able to translate five passages of (language), from various authors.

-Students graduating from the (language) program will be able to read and summarize/discuss/critique a significant literary text in (language).
+Students in the (language) program will be able to read and summarize/discuss/critique a significant literary text in (language).

-Students graduating from the history program will analyze the relationship of geography to United States and World History.
+Students in the history program will analyze the relationship of geography to the United States and World History.